italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 .. _sec_revocation_nra_presentation:

-Status Attestation Presentation to the Verifiers
+Status Assertion Presentation to the Verifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During the presentation phase, a Verifier MAY request the Wallet Instance to provide a Non-Revocation Attestation along with the requested Credential.
-If a Verifier requests a Status Attestation for a requested Digital Credential, the Wallet Instance MUST provide the Status Attestations in the *vp_token* JSON array.
-If the Status Attestation is requested by the Verifier and the Wallet Instance is not able to provide it or it is expired or it is issued far back in time, the Verifier MAY decide to accept or reject the Credential according to its security policy.
+During the presentation phase, a Verifier MAY request the Wallet Instance to provide a Non-Revocation Assertion along with the requested Credential.
+If a Verifier requests a Status Assertion for a requested Digital Credential, the Wallet Instance MUST provide the Status Assertions in the *vp_token* JSON array.
+If the Status Assertion is requested by the Verifier and the Wallet Instance is not able to provide it or it is expired or it is issued far back in time, the Verifier MAY decide to accept or reject the Credential according to its security policy.

 Law-Enforcement Authorities or Third Parties authorized by national law, MAY require deferred non-revocation status verification but the definition of these protocols is currently out-of-scope for this technical implementation profile.